-\para{Examples 2: T and other Elliptically Symmetric Cases} If $P(\y)$ is a multivariate T, or other elliptically symmetric distribution, the location of $P(\y|F)$ is modified precisely as in the normal case, while dispersion depends on $F$ and increases in $|M-F|.$ The construction of elliptically symmetric distribution as normal scale mixtures defines the underlying probability calculus and interpretation.
+If $P(\y)$ is a multivariate T, or other elliptically symmetric distribution, the location of $P(\y|F)$ is modified as in the normal case, while dispersion depends on $F$ and increases in $|M-F|.$ The construction of elliptically symmetric distribution as normal scale mixtures defines the underlying probability calculus and interpretation.
 For example, $\y\sim T_k(\m,\V)$, implies $\y|F \sim T_k(\m_F,\V_F)$-- now singular $T_k$-- with $\m_F$ as above and $\V_F=(\V+\c\c'/q)v_F $ where $v_F = \{k+(F-M)^2)/q\}/(k+n).$ Uncertainty in $P(\y|F)$ naturally inflates as a function of the lack of concordance of the value of $F$ with $p(Y)$.

-\para{Examples 3: Lognormal and Log-T Cases} Major areas of application in business and economic analysis use conditionally normal, linear models-- such as dynamic linear models (DLMs:~\citealp{West1997,PradoWest2010})-- for log transformed data.
+\para{Examples 2: Lognormal and Log-T Cases} Major areas of application in business and economic analysis use conditionally normal, linear models-- such as dynamic linear models (DLMs:~\citealp{West1997,PradoFerreiraWest2021})-- for log transformed data.
 Implied predictive distributions are log-T distributions on the original $\y$ data scale.
-Normal approximations may be used, but are inadequate in contexts of restricted T degrees of freedom such as arise routinely, for example, in multivariate volatility modelling~(e.g.,~\citealp{PradoWest2010}, chapter 10, and~\citealp{West2020Akaike}, section 2).
+Normal approximations may be used, but are inadequate in contexts of restricted T degrees of freedom such as arise routinely, for example, in multivariate volatility modelling~(e.g.,~\citealp{PradoFerreiraWest2021}, chapter 10, and~\citealp{West2020Akaike}, section 2).
 The challenge then is that $p(Y)$ and $p(\y|Y)$ are not available analytically, so raising difficult questions of computation.
 This is a severe constraint generally, but particularly when interest lies in fast and scalable analysis to accurately evaluate aspects of $p(\y|F). $

-\para{Examples 4: Discrete Cases} Similar comments apply to distributions arising in increasingly large-scale models for discrete time series, including binary and non-negative count data~\citep{BerryWest2018DCMM,BerryWest2018TSM}.
+\para{Examples 3: Discrete Cases} Similar comments apply to distributions arising in increasingly large-scale models for discrete time series, including binary and non-negative count data~\citep{BerryWest2018DCMM,BerryWest2018TSM}.
 Even in relatively simple models based on conditional Poisson forms for univariate series, dependencies across series destroy the ability to evaluate joint and conditional distributions analytically.